dinahhandel/ndsr-2016-bagit/create-bag.md

        - **tagmanifest-md5.txt** : Inventory of information files (not the payload) and associated checksums.
 This is essential in ensuring the metadata has not been corrupted during bagging.

+**Ready for more?
+Head over to the directions for [validating a bag](https://github.com/dinahhandel/ndsr-2016-bagit/blob/master/validate-bag.md).**